adobe/aepsdk-assurance-ios/Documentation/MIGRATIONObjC.md

 ## 3. Migrate startSession API

-Make the following change to all occurances of Assurance's startSession API call in your application.
+Make the following change to all occurrences of Assurance's startSession API call in your application.
 Here is an example :
 ```diff
  - (void)scene:(UIScene *)scene openURLContexts:(NSSet<UIOpenURLContext *> *)URLContexts {
       NSURL *url = URLContexts.allObjects.firstObject.URL;